LudicMindStudio/RoadAheadTeamVault/1.3 Writing Team/Main Story/2 - Assets/Pre-Graduation Dialogue Mark Down.md

 Dialogue Bundle:
 ## Characters: Lakshmi, GranpdaDan
-## Bundle: Lakshmi and GrandpaDan Face the World
+## Bundle: A 1.
+S 2.
+Lakshmi Interact with GrandpaDan

-Lakshmi: Grandpa Dan?!
-Grandpa Dan: Ah!
-Lakshmi don't scare me like that!
-That mutt already got the jump on me this morning.
-My heart can't take much more!
-Lakshmi: Leo?
-Pfft.
-Ok grandpa.
-He just knows you need the energy to get your morning started.
-Grandpa Dan: *grumble* *grumble* Yet I've been up since morning. *grumble* *grumble* Well, if you see that dog, get him home.
-I made him his favourite biscuits.
-Lakshmi: Ay Ay, cap'n!
-Grandpa Dan: Speaking of breakfast, go eat your slice of bread and run straight to the **Guild Hall**!
-Greg will skewer you if you are late!
-Lakshmi: Thanks Grandpa Dan.
-Grandpa Dan: Khum.
-Right.
-See you later Lakshmi.

-#### Lakshmi goes to the Guild Hall in Dolphin Bay (Corina)
-**Event**
-    Lakshmi walks out of Greg's chalet
-**Lakshmi**
-    *Today is the day!
-Now if I go straight from here, **Guild Hall** should be up ahead.
-I have not been in Dolphin Bay often though...
-Bah, I can ask around for directions.*
-**Event**
-    Lakshmi wanders through the forest, a narrow path from Greg's chalet towards Dolphin Bay.
-There is an optional path on the way.
-**Event** [Welcome world]
-    Optional path: Parallax map of the whole world.
-Villages are hidden by the fog but you can see bits and pieces.
-The closest and the least veiled is Dolphin Bay, but that's because it's the closest one, not because it's less affected by the fog.
-Grandpa Dan is sitting at the lone bench.
-[Player can come back to look at the villages as they are unveiled by the fog, with game progression]
-    `If variable is true` Interact with Grandpa Dan **Lakshmi**
-        *Wow.
-How beautiful.*
-    **Grandpa Dan**
-        *That is…*
+Lakshmi: Wow.
+How beautiful.
-	*…one way to put it.*
+Grandpa Dan: That is… …one way to put it.
-    **Lakshmi**
-        *How come?*
-    **Grandpa Dan**
+Lakshmi: How come?
-        *I say the world looks pretty miserable with the fog.*
+Grandpa Dan: I say the world looks pretty miserable with the fog.
-    **Lakshmi**
-         *Maybe.
+Lakshmi: Maybe.
 I do not have many memories left of the times before the fog...
 And while the cataclysm does sound like an intense period of time...
 I cannot help but love the world.
-I want to see all of it.*
+I want to see all of it.
-    **Grandpa Dan**
-        *...*
-    There is a silent pause during the cutscene, with the wind blowing.
-The interaction ends on this awkward note.
-     `If variable is true` Interact with Grandpa Dan again **Grandpa Dan**
+Grandpa Dan: ...
+### Event - Lakshmi interacts with GrandpaDan Again

-        *Hurry up to the Guild Hall!
-Greg is waiting for you.*
+Grandpa Dan: Hurry up to the Guild Hall!
+Greg is waiting for you.

-**Event**
-    `If variable is true` Lakshmi walks down the path towards Dolphin Bay **Lakshmi**
-    *Brr.
+### Event - Lakshmi enters the woods

+Lakshmi: Brr.
 The forest gives me the creeps.
 Now I heard kids in the village say there are monsters lurking here...
 No!
 Lakshmi get a hold of yourself!
-These are kid's tales, nothing more.*
+These are kid's tales, nothing more.

+# Act 1 - Scene 3 - Lakshmi Arrives in Dolphin Bay

+### Event - Lakshmi interacts with GrandpaDan Again

 **Event**
     Lakshmi enters the village and can explore a bit.
     `If variable is true` Leo (dog) jumps out on Lakshmi.